Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 Rhodium (Rh)

 Rhodium is one of the rarest of precious metals.
 It is also among the most expensive.
-Considered a noble metal, Rhodium is resistant to corrosion, which is in large part the reason it is utilized as an alloy in Platinum jewelry.
+Considered a noble metal, Rhodium is resistant to corrosion, which is in large part the reason it is utilized as an alloy in platinum jewelry.